Analysis | In a speech of historic dishonesty, Trump tried to reinforce his long-planned effort to retain power

 Solely for the purposes of illustrating how divergent from reality Trump’s remarks were, we’ll delineate his argument before picking it apart.

 The president claimed that Democrats supported the use of mail-in ballots to alter vote totals after Election Day.
-He claimed that the media, pollster and technology companies were arrayed against him as well.
+He claimed the media, pollster and technology companies were arrayed against him as well.
 He spent some time on the polls, claiming they were efforts to “suppress” Republican turnout.
 He complained the margins he enjoyed shortly after polls closed in some states had since eroded — something he suggested was suspicious — and insisted he had evidence of impropriety that would be upheld by the courts.

 If most of this sounds familiar, it should.
 Trump has for months telegraphed this backup plan in the event of a loss in the presidential contest.
 He’s telegraphed it so explicitly that it was understood even coming into Election Day that Trump would likely claim victory and fraud should he lose.

 How was it telegraphed?
 He said repeatedly that mail-in ballots are vectors for fraud as far back as early April.
-They are not; there’s both no evidence of any significant fraud so far this year and no evidence of systemic voter fraud involving mail-in ballots in years past.
+They are not; there’s no evidence of any significant fraud so far this year and no evidence of systemic voter fraud involving mail-in ballots in years past.
 The obvious goal was to paint those ballots as suspect so that, if necessary, he could push to have states stop counting them.

 To that same end, he spent weeks insisting to reporters and to audiences at his rallies that the only way he could lose would be if fraud were committed.
-He declined to say he'd allow a peaceful transfer of power, insisting that he'd only lose if something untoward happened.
-As he said these things, of course, he consistently trailed former vice president Joe Biden in the polls, so he similarly told the public and his base that the polls couldn't be trusted.
+He declined to say he would allow a peaceful transfer of power, insisting that he would lose only if something untoward happened.
+As he said these things, of course, he consistently trailed former vice president Joe Biden in the polls, so he similarly told the public and his base that the polls couldn’t be trusted.

 He was rarely more obvious than when he nominated Amy Coney Barrett to sit on the Supreme Court.
 Before announcing Barrett as his pick, Trump told reporters that it was important to fill the seat vacated by the death of Justice Ruth Bader Ginsburg because of the election.

-“I think this will end up in the Supreme Court, and I think it's very important that we have nine Justices,” he said in September, adding that he hoped to avoid situations in which there might be a tie.
-Asked in October if he thought Barrett should recuse herself from election-related issues, Trump said he didn't.
+“I think this will end up in the Supreme Court, and I think it’s very important that we have nine justices,” he said in September, adding that he hoped to avoid situations in which there might be a tie.
+Asked in October if he thought Barrett should recuse herself from election-related issues, Trump said he didn’t.

 All of the pieces were in place for Trump to do what he did.
 With polling showing him trailing, everyone expected Trump to claim victory and to try to stop votes from being counted, which is what happened.

-In order to believe that Trump’s presentation of what’s happened since Tuesday night, then, is to have to believe either that all of this alleged fraud happened despite Trump’s “drawing attention” to it or that he was signaling his plan to contest a loss all along.
+To believe Trump’s presentation of what’s happened since Tuesday night, then, is to have to believe either that all of this alleged fraud happened despite Trump’s “drawing attention” to it or that he was signaling his plan to contest a loss all along.
 One must either think that a president who had evidence of serious violations of federal law somehow failed to prevent those violations from happening, despite overseeing the Justice Department, or think that Trump is simply making excuses.

-It's important to note that Trump was aided in his efforts to cast doubt on the election results.
-He was aided by a compliant conservative media which willfully amplified his unfounded claims about fraud and Republican officials who declined to rebut them.
-He was aided by Republican legislatures in the states of Michigan, Wisconsin and Pennsylvania which declined to start counting mail-in ballots before Election Day, necessarily extending the count for days afterward.
+It’s important to note that Trump was aided in his efforts to cast doubt on the election results.
+He was aided by a compliant conservative media that willfully amplified his unfounded claims about fraud and Republican officials who declined to rebut them.
+He was aided by Republican legislatures in the states of Michigan, Wisconsin and Pennsylvania, which declined to start counting mail-in ballots before Election Day, necessarily extending the count for days afterward.

 But this is nonetheless being driven by Trump.
-In his comments on Thursday, he leaned into his long-standing tactic of throwing out every possible allegation he could muster hoping that the cloud of nonsense itself would convince people that there was something undergirding his position.
-If he makes 1,000 false claims, he only needs the public to believe one.
+In his comments on Thursday, he leaned into his long-standing tactic of throwing out every possible allegation he could muster, hoping that the cloud of nonsense itself would convince people that there was something undergirding his position.
+If he makes 1,000 false claims, he needs the public to believe only one.

-So he claimed that polling showed Biden with a lead in order to somehow “suppress” Republican votes.
+So he claimed that polling showed Biden with a lead to somehow “suppress” Republican votes.
 This was an effort to leverage his supporters’ distrust of the media and to theorize a grand conspiracy against him — but it doesn’t make sense.
 In 2016, overconfidence on the left may have aided Trump.
 What’s more, turnout was up even among Republicans, so this theoretical “suppression” effort didn’t work.
 Yes, some polls were off the mark (though it’s hard to say how many and how far while votes are being counted), but polls are occasionally off the mark.
-The idea that they were intentionally wrong in order to hurt Trump in some truly unclear way makes no sense.
+The idea that they were intentionally wrong to hurt Trump in some truly unclear way makes no sense.

 He then complained about how the margins he had on the evening of Nov.
 3 had narrowed significantly or vanished.
-He suggested that it was somehow suspicious that Biden was doing better with those votes.
+He suggested it was somehow suspicious that Biden was doing better with those votes.

 But there’s a simple, obvious reason: Trump told his voters that mail-in voting couldn’t be trusted.